Would you like to make this site your homepage? It's fast and easy...

 There is nothing new this morning.
 I believe Major Johnston seems to be putting the rebs through about right in Pike (county, Mo) now.
 Such handling as he gives then will be very apt to put a stop to bushwhacking I think.
 It is the only plan to stop it and if rigidly carried into effect, Missouri will soon be peaceful again.

 I do not know that I shall send this by Mr. Brown as it will go just as quick by mail.
 I think you are getting a very fair price for the wheat, but it will be more trouble to deliver it in Clarksville than Louisiana.
 Tell Edna to write again soon.
-So I will close my short letter.

 Good bye